rod-roda/typescript-api-studies/README.md

 # Node.js API with TypeScript

-Introductory RESTful API project built with Node.js, Express, MongoDB and TypeScript.
-Developed to refresh my knowledge in NodeJS and JavaScript, followed by a complete transformation of the project to TypeScript, thus also practicing the main points of the language.

-## 📚 About the Project

-API for managing books and authors, demonstrating fundamental TypeScript concepts in a backend application:
+RESTful API for managing books and authors, built as a study project to explore backend development with strong typing and modern tooling.

+## 🎯 Why These Technologies?

+**TypeScript** was chosen to enforce strict typing and make the codebase more robust — no more "accepting anything."
+Defining rigid types upfront guarantees code quality and catches errors before runtime.

+**MongoDB** provides the flexibility needed for a learning project.
+Unlike relational databases, Mongo lets me structure data freely, which forces me to think critically about organization since there's nothing preventing incorrect schemas.
+This freedom is a double-edged sword that makes you a better data architect.

+**Mongoose** simplifies MongoDB administration and schema definition, while integrating seamlessly with TypeScript through its built-in typing system.
+It provides structure where Mongo is flexible, without sacrificing the benefits of NoSQL.

+**Node.js + Express** was selected to run TypeScript on the backend and revisit fundamental Express concepts.
+Despite newer frameworks emerging, Express remains widely used in production and understanding it deeply is valuable.

+## 📚 What This Project Demonstrates

-- Static typing with interfaces
+- Static typing with interfaces and custom types
-- Express generics
+- Express with TypeScript generics
-- Mongoose with typed schemas
+- Mongoose schemas with full type safety
-- Custom error handling
+- Custom error handling with typed middlewares
-- Typed middlewares
+- Clean architecture with separation of concerns

-## 🛠️ Technologies
+## 🛠️ Tech Stack

-- **Node.js** - JavaScript runtime
+- **Node.js 18+** - JavaScript runtime
 - **TypeScript** - Typed superset of JavaScript
-- **Express** - Web framework
+- **Express** - Minimalist web framework
-- **MongoDB** - NoSQL database
+- **MongoDB** - NoSQL document database
-- **Mongoose** - ODM for MongoDB
+- **Mongoose** - ODM for MongoDB with TypeScript support
-- **tsx** - TypeScript executor for development
+- **tsx** - Fast TypeScript executor for development

 ## 📋 Prerequisites